Adansonia

-Adansonia is a genus made up of eight species of medium-to-large deciduous trees known as baobabs (/ˈbaʊbæb/ or /ˈbeɪoʊbæb/).
-They are placed in the Malvaceae family, subfamily Bombacoideae.
-They are native to Madagascar, mainland Africa, and Australia.
-The trees have also been introduced to other regions such as Asia.
-The generic name honours Michel Adanson, the French naturalist and explorer who described Adansonia digitata.
-The baobab is also known as the "upside down tree", a name that originates from several myths.
-They are among the most long-lived of vascular plants and have large flowers that are reproductive for a maximum of 15 hours.
-The flowers open around dusk, opening so quickly that movement can be detected by the naked eye, and are faded by the next morning.
-The fruits are large, oval to round and berry-like and hold kidney-shaped seeds in a dry, pulpy matrix.
+Adansonia is a genus of medium-to-large deciduous trees known as baobabs (/ˈbaʊbæb/ or /ˈbeɪoʊbæb/).
+The eight species of Adansonia are native to Africa, Australia, and Madagascar but have also been introduced to other regions of the world, including Barbados, where several of the baobabs there are suspected to have originated from Africa.
+Other baobabs have been introduced to Asia.
+A genomic and ecological analysis further suggests that the genus itself originated from Madagascar.

+The generic name Adansonia honours Michel Adanson, the French naturalist and explorer who provided the first detailed botanical description and illustrations of Adansonia digitata.
+The baobab, however, is also known as the "upside down tree," a name attributable to the trees' overall appearance and historical myths.
+Baobabs are among the longest-lived of vascular plants and have large flowers that are reproductive for a maximum of 15 hours.
+The flowers open around dusk with sufficiently rapid movement that is detectable by the naked eye.
+The fruits are large, oval to round and berry-like, and hold kidney-shaped seeds in a dry, pulpy matrix.

-In the early 21st century, baobabs in southern Africa began to die off rapidly from a cause yet to be determined.
-It is unlikely that disease or pests would be able to kill many trees so rapidly, and some have speculated that the die-off is a result of dehydration.
+In the early 21st century, baobabs in southern Africa began to die off rapidly and mysteriously—the cause is yet to be determined.
+Blight or pests are unlikely to have caused such rapid death, so some have speculated that the cause may have been mass dehydration.

 Description

-General

 Baobabs are long-lived deciduous, small to large trees from 5 to 30 m tall with broad trunks and compact crowns.
 Young trees usually have slender, tapering trunks, often with a swollen base.
 Mature trees have massive trunks that are bottle-shaped or cylindrical and tapered from bottom to top.
 The trunk is made of fibrous wood arranged in concentric rings, although rings are not always formed annually and so cannot be used to determine the age of individual trees.
 Tree diameter fluctuates with rainfall so it is thought that water may be stored in the trunk.
 Baobab trees have two types of shoots—long, green vegetative ones, and stout, woody reproductive ones.
-Branches can be massive and spread out horizontal from the trunk or are ascending.
-Adansonia rubrostipa is the only baobab that sometimes has spines.
+Branches can be massive and spread out horizontally from the trunk or are ascending.

 Adansonia gregorii is generally the smallest of the baobabs, rarely getting to over 10 m tall and often with multiple trunks.
 Both A. rubrostipa and A. madagascariensis are small to large trees, from 5 to 20 m tall.
 The other baobabs grow from 25 to 30 m tall, with 2 to 3 m diameter trunks.
 A. digitata, however, often has massive single or multiple trunks of up to 10 m diameter.